Find Affordable College Courses

 #156 in Popularity

-Types of Degrees Family & Consumer Economics Majors Are Getting
+Types of Degrees Consumer Economics Majors Are Getting

-The following table lists how many family and consumer economics graduations there were in 2020-2021 for each degree level.
+The following table lists how many family & consumer economics graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-People with careers related to consumer economics were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to consumer economics and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Consumer Economics Majors